zhaojkun/banshee/docs/web-api.md

 WebHook
 -----

-1. When it triggers an event, the information will be posted to the webhook's endpoint:
+1. When there is an event, the following payload will be sent to given URL:

   ```
   HTTP Method: POST